Optimize DirectQuery models with table level storage

 Optimize data in Power BI Desktop

-When you have optimized the data source as much as possible, you can take further action within Power BI Desktop by using Performance analyzer, where you can isolate queries to validate query plans.
+When you've optimized the data source as much as possible, you can take further action within Power BI Desktop by using Performance Analyzer, where you can isolate queries to validate query plans.

-You don't need to use a special approach when optimizing a DirectQuery model; you can apply the same optimization techniques that you used on the imported data to tune the data from the DirectQuery source.
+You don't need to use a special approach when optimizing a DirectQuery model; you can apply the same optimization techniques that you use to tune imported data.
 For example, you can reduce the number of visuals on the report page or reduce the number of fields that are used in a visual.
 You can also remove unnecessary columns and rows.

 For more detailed guidance on how to optimize a DirectQuery query, see: DirectQuery model guidance in Power BI Desktop and Guidance for using DirectQuery successfully.